 There are hundreds of hikes around the hills of Los Angeles.
 A couple of my favorite hikes are Temescal Canyon and the nearby Will Rogers Trails in Pacific Palisades because they are an easy drive from Santa Monica.

-Malibu Creek State Park is also fantastic for hiking.
-If you want to see more LA history, take the M*A*S*H Hike.
+The Malibu Creek State Park is also fantastic for hiking.
+If you want to see more LA history, walk the M*A*S*H Hike.
 I used to trail run through this area and it really does still feel familiar if you’ve ever watched the TV show Mash.
 For more info about this hike, I liked the write up at Socialhiker.net.

 7. Movies – Hollywood Forever Cemetery Summer Movie Nights